DC Logo

-The DC Comics logo is a graphic embodiment of innovation and demonstrates creativity, experience, and professionalism.
-The logo represented the largest publisher of popular comics in America, the name of which later became the brand name.
+The DC Comics logo is a graphic embodiment of innovation, showcasing creativity, experience, and professionalism.
+The logo represented the largest publisher of popular comics in America, whose name later became the brand’s name.

 DC Comics: Brand overview